adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 ## Conclusion

-There a few other ideas that we are exploring, but they are still in the early stages.
+There a few other exciting ideas that we are exploring, but they are still in the early stages.
 So I will not talk about them in this article.
 Can't wait to share more details about them in the future.

 First, let's ship the things we talked about in this article.